snowleopard/stroll/README.md

 stack install
 ```

+Stroll uses the [`fsatrace` utility](https://github.com/jacereda/fsatrace) for
+tracking file-system operations when executing build tasks.
+You therefore need
+to have `fsatrace` on your `PATH`.

-Then try the included example:
+Now you can try the included example:

 ```bash
 cd examples/windwows # or examples/linux